 There are few sports that can be used in so many ways: as a physical compensation for work and school demands, as a vacation sport on the beach, as a family sport, as a school sport for all ages, as a senior sport for fitness and employment, as a sport for the disabled in the competitive and leisure sector, as a balancing sport and reaction exercise for competitive athletes of other disciplines.

-We would like to make you familiar with the sport of table tennis.
+With this detailed introduction to table tennis we would like to make you familiar with the sport of table tennis.
 You will learn where the sport comes from, which material you used to play with and which racket you should use.

 Furthermore you will read how to learn table tennis best.
 Besides a description of the basic strokes you will also find suggestions, tips and tricks that you can try out.
 It doesn’t matter if you already know how to play or just want to start.